ios12checker/Windows-Maintenance-Tool/README.md

 ---

-## ✍️ Changelog (v2.9.9)
+## ✍️ Changelog (v3)

 See `CHANGELOG.md` for full history.

-- Major DNS tools rewrite: works on all language editions (adapter auto-detection)
-- Reports now save to a dedicated folder (`SystemReports`) on Desktop (auto-created)
-- Improved error logging: any script errors are saved to `Desktop\WMT_errorlog.txt`
-- User can choose report save location or get a guided walkthrough
-- Safer temp deletion, confirmation required
+- **New registry cleanup menu:**
+  - Now uses PowerShell for all registry queries and deletions
+  - No more script crashes on delete
+  - Option to list, bulk delete, backup, and restore registry entries
+- **Backup/restore improvements:**
+  - Backups are auto-versioned and easily restorable from the menu
+- **Bugfixes and stability:**
-- Registry cleanup improved, more backup and restore options
+  - Registry functions are now safer and more robust
+  - Improved error messages and input validation
+- **General enhancements:**
-- Bug fixes and performance tweaks throughout
+  - Menu structure and output improved
+  - All features verified on multiple Windows editions

 ---